Living & Working in Brazil FAQ has been saved

 5. I will close all my Brazilian bank accounts at the time of my departure from the country.
 How will I receive a tax refund from the Brazilian tax authorities, in the event I am entitled to one?

-Should your final Brazilian return (fiscal closure return) disclose a tax refund due you and no bank account is indicated as the one to be used by the tax authorities for the corresponding credit, the refund will be deposited, and will be at your disposal, in an account at Banco do Brasil, to be transferred to a Brazilian account in your name or that of your power of attorney,
+Should your final Brazilian return (fiscal closure return) disclose a tax refund due you and no bank account is indicated as the one to be used by the tax authorities for the corresponding credit, the refund will be at Banco do Brasil branch, to be withdrew or transferred to a Brazilian account in your name.
+It is possible to chance the bank information through the tax authority's website.

 6. I will receive from the foreign parent company, on an annual basis, amounts relating to profits and dividends.
 How will the Brazilian tax authorities treat such income?